blcarpenter/CS400-Movie-Mapper-Project-Group-GG-Team-Red/README_Frontend.txt

 TestsFrontend.java tests the frontend java class with mock inputs to make sure the correct function is done at each time.
 An example is the exit function.

-Additional Contributions:assisting the backend developer, and working on BackendDummy class
+Additional Contributions:assisting the backend developer, and working on BackendDummy class writting tests for the frontend class
 -------------------------
-I helped Tate work out a bug that let us integrate our code together I also added things to Backend Dummy class
+I helped Tate work out a bug that let us integrate our code together I also added things to Backend Dummy class wrote some test to test the frontend class

 Signature:Alexander Dudin
 ----------